Heather A. Welch

-Heather A. Welch is an American judge on the Marion County, Indiana Superior Court, located in Indianapolis, Indiana.
+Heather A. Welch is a retired American judge who served on the Marion County, Indiana Superior Court, located in Indianapolis, Indiana.
 She was instrumental in developing Indiana's Commercial Courts, on which she served as one of its initial judges until her retirement.
 She has served as a judicial leader in Indiana and nationally, among other things being the incoming chair of the American Bar Association's Judicial Division in 2024, and has received numerous awards for her judicial service.

 Judicial service

 Welch was elected as a judge to the Marion County Superior Court in 2006, and began serving on January 1, 2007.
 She served in the criminal division from 2007 to 2008, and in the civil division from 2009 to 2024.
 She retired in early 2024, but Indiana's Supreme Court certified her to sit as a senior judge after her retirement, through December 31, 2024.
 In 2016, she became the Marion Superior Court's first Commercial Court judge, and served on that specialized business court until her retirement.
 She was the presiding judge of the Marion Superior Court's Executive Committee from January 2019 to January 2021.